KenZLuo/CitationSum/README.md

 ```

 * `RAW_PATH` is the directory containing raw files (`../inductive`), `BERT_DATA_PATH` is the target directory to save the generated binary files (`../bert_data`)

+## PubMedCite Dataset
+The citation graph records of our proposed PubMedCite dataset are in ```PubMedCite.zip```.
+Concerning the different licences of the documents in the dataset, we are unable to release the full articles with the citation graph.
+Please consider using the official API of [PubMed](https://pubmed.ncbi.nlm.nih.gov/download/) to fetch full data.

 ## Model Training